-- Low infiltration capacity soils (NRCS [SCS] soil types C or D) - History of unsuccessful infiltration facility performance - A large contributing drainage area (greater than 1-acre). - Shallow groundwater levels (Less than 50 feet to seasonal high groundwater). - High risk of flooding and property damage in the event of clogging or other failure.
+- Low infiltration capacity soils (NRCS [SCS] soil types C or D) - History of unsuccessful infiltration facility performance, or no history of successful infiltration performance at nearby locations

+- A large contributing drainage area (greater than 1-acre) - Shallow groundwater levels (Less than 50 feet to seasonal high groundwater) - High risk of flooding and property damage in the event of clogging or other failure.

 The County may allow the Simple Method in circumstances that might warrant the detailed method if it is demonstrated that the infiltration facility could be converted to a detention facility of adequate size if the infiltration facility were to fail.

 Step 5: Conduct Simple or Detailed Analysis

-Based on the results of Step 3, conduct a simple analysis (Section 2.3.3), or a detailed analysis (Section 2.3.4).
+Based on the results of Step 3 and 4, conduct a simple analysis (Section 2.3.3), or a detailed analysis (Section 2.3.4).

-2.3.3 Simple Analysis Procedures
+Simple Analysis Procedures